“Abstract art requires you to have an open, inquiring mind; you must enter the painting and see where it takes you.”

-Maureen Doody is a self-taught contemporary abstract painter who lives and works in Ottawa, Canada.
-The bold and compelling complexities of Maureen’s expressive artwork reflects her comprehensive background as an anthropologist, photographer, elite athlete, film enthusiast, mother, and cancer fighter.
+Maureen Doody is an award winning contemporary abstract painter who lives and works in Ottawa, Canada.
+The bold and compelling complexities of Maureen’s expressive artwork reflects her comprehensive background as a mother, writer, photographer, anthropologist, former elite athlete, and cancer thriver.

 Maureen holds degrees in Anthropology and Film Studies from the University of Western Ontario; and, a Masters in Cultural Anthropology from Carleton University.
-During her studies Maureen competed on both the Varsity Basketball and Track and Field teams, and is a multiple Academic All-Canadian and a UWO Sports Hall of Honour Award recipient.
-Throughout the course of her esteemed athletics career, Maureen was heralded as one of Canada’s elite long jumpers.
+During her studies, Maureen competed on both the Varsity Basketball and Track and Field teams, is a multiple Academic All-Canadian and a UWO Sports Hall of Honour inductee.
+Throughout the course of her esteemed athletics career, including numerous national honours, Maureen was heralded as one of Canada’s elite long jumpers.

-Maureen conjointly conceived and launched one of Canada’s most prestigious wedding/portrait studios.
-Her award-winning work has had international reach and has been featured in national wedding publications.
+Maureen conjointly conceived and launched one of Canada’s most prestigious wedding/portrait studios in Ottawa.
+Her award-winning work has had international reach and has been featured in national wedding and tourism publications.

 A cancer diagnosis in 2017 ‘awakened’ the artist to pursue her passion for painting.